CryptoSignal/Crypto-Signal/docs/config.md

 default: True\
 necessity: optional\
 description: Valid values are true or false.
 Whether to send alerts for this particular indicator.

+*INDICATOR_\<indicator\>_SIGNAL_LINE*\
+default: A string\
+necessity: optional\
+description: Valid values are on a per indicator basis see the options in the table at the start of the analyzers section for a full list of what is available.
+Each indicator may have a variety of signal lines, this option allows you to specify which options you care about.
+The first one specified is used for determining hot/cold the others are just output to the cli for information.

 *INDICATOR_\<indicator\>_HOT*\
 default:\